Subcontract pricing considerations

 - Contracting Officer's Responsibility

-- The contracting officer must determine the fairness and reasonableness of the total contract price, including subcontract costs, regardless of the contractor’s purchasing system or prior analyses.
+- The contracting officer must determine the reasonableness of the prime contract price, including subcontract costs, regardless of the contractor’s purchasing system or prior analyses.

 - Prime contractors and subcontractors must conduct cost or price analyses for proposed subcontracts and include the results in their proposals.

-- Contractors must obtain and analyze certified cost or pricing data for subcontracts exceeding the threshold, and submit this data to the government as required.
+- Contractors must obtain and analyze certified cost or pricing data for subcontracts exceeding the threshold, and submit this data to the Government when required.

 - Data Format and Currency

-- Data must be submitted in the required format, be current, accurate, and complete as of the price agreement date, and updated as necessary.
+- Data must be submitted in the required format and be current, accurate, and complete as of the price agreement date.

 Responsibilities

-- Contracting Officers: Must independently analyze and determine price reasonableness, review contractor analyses, and request additional data as needed.
+- Contracting Officers: Ensure fair and reasonable pricing, review contractor analyses, and determine when additional data is needed.

-- Contractors: Must perform and document cost/price analyses, obtain and submit required certified cost or pricing data, and ensure data accuracy and timeliness.
+- Contractors: Conduct and document cost/price analyses, obtain and submit required certified cost or pricing data, and ensure data accuracy and timeliness.

 Practical Implications